NBA Rumors: Sixers Could Acquire Kawhi Leonard For Package Centered On Markelle Fultz, Per ‘Bleacher Report’

 The deal is undeniably a no-brainer for the Spurs.
 They will be trading a player who no longer wants to stay with the team for promising talents that could help them speed up the rebuilding process while keeping them competitive in the Western Conference.
 Markelle Fultz could regain his shooting touch with the help of the Spurs’ strong player-development staffs.
 If they manage to build a good chemistry, Fultz and Dejounte Murray could become the next version of Tony Parker-Manu Ginobili backcourt duo in San Antonio.

-Robert Covington may no be as explosive as Kawhi Leonard, but he could fill his absence on the defensive end of the floor and give the Spurs a reliable three-point shooter in the wing.
+Robert Covington may not be as explosive as Kawhi Leonard, but he could fill his absence on the defensive end of the floor and give the Spurs a reliable three-point shooter in the wing.
 Dario Saric could team up with LaMarcus Aldridge in the Spurs’ frontcourt.
 Playing under Spurs Head Coach Gregg Popovich could help Saric further improve his game and develop into one of the most dominant big men in the league.

 Meanwhile, successfully acquiring Kawhi Leonard will undoubtedly make the Sixers the top favorite team to represent the Eastern Conference in the 2019 NBA Finals, especially if LeBron James decides to leave the Cavaliers.
 However, the Sixers could be risking lots of valuable assets for a one-year rental.
 Leonard has informed NBA teams who are interested in trading for him that he plans to sign with the Los Angeles Lakers when he becomes an unrestricted free agent next summer.